-The way we eat has changed dramatically over the past year - and with all of the constant shifts and uncertainty, restaurants and chefs have had to get creative.
-Tons of pop-ups have recently, well, popped up, in San Francisco, the Bay Area, (and across the country) - and they’re having lots of success, especially as we adjust to a more takeout-focused lifestyle.
-From cinnamon rolls and breakfast tacos to cheesy, gooey pupusas, here are 48 pop-ups you should know about right now.
+The way we eat has changed dramatically over the past year - and with all of the shifts and uncertainty, restaurants and chefs have had to get creative.
+Tons of pop-ups have well, popped up, in San Francisco, and they’re making some of the best meals we’ve had recently.
+From cinnamon rolls and breakfast tacos to café con leche-flavored conchas, here are 32 SF pop-ups you should know about right now.

-Norte 54 is a bakery specializing in Mexican baked goods, like café con leche conchas, guava cakes, and pineapple turnovers.
-They’re currently operating out of Nopalito’s to-go window in the Mission from Wednesday to Sunday, and at the Ferry Building Market on Tuesdays.
+Norte 54 is a bakery specializing in Mexican pastries, like café con leche-flavored conchas, guava cakes, and pineapple turnovers.
+They’re currently operating out of Nopalito’s Broderick location and to-go window in the Mission from Tuesday to Sunday, and at the Mission Community Market on Thursdays.

 Marinucci's Pasta Shop

 The Malaysian pop-up is operating out of Biondivino in Russian Hill.
-Right now, they’re only taking pre-orders for things like goat curry, steamed and stuffed soft tofu, and mango citrus panna cotta for delivery in SF, the East Bay, and Marin County.
+Right now, they’re taking pre-orders only for things like goat curry, steamed and stuffed soft tofu, and mango citrus panna cotta for delivery throughout SF, the East Bay, and Marin County.

 Cheese lovers, assemble - Total Meltdown, a pop-up serving grilled cheese, mac and cheese, and cheesy tater tots, is open for dinner from Tuesday to Sunday at Mission Picnic.
 Toppings range from birria and pulled pork to gochujang maple glazed bacon.
 Order ahead here.